 - Practice keeping your facial expressions in check.

-- Two people interviewing you means two people who will back you up and want you in the programs
+- Two people interviewing you means two people who will back you up and want you in their program.

-- It can be a little difficult knowing who to talk to, especially when one is the interviewer and the other one is acting as a scribe
+- It can be a little difficult knowing who to talk to, especially when one is the interviewer and the other one is acting as a scribe.
+I think half the battle is figuring out who to make eye contact with.

 - You can feel teamed up on, which might make you get more defensive than if you only had one interviewer.

-- If you offend both of them somehow, you probably can’t come back from that
+- If you offend both of them somehow, you probably can’t come back from that.
+Typically if you have a two-on-one interview, it means there is only one interview to be completed.

 - Practice alternating eye contact and speaking to two people at once.
 Make sure you’re not only talking to one person and ignoring the other.